azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
-  Oh right, if you're gonna need a reference for a recipe, do you wanna bite?
+  Oh right, if you're gonna need a reference for a recipe, do you want a bite?
 Cuz this parfait is taaaasty~
 {% endbubble %}

 {% bubble Niki %}